nautechsystems/nautilus_trader/README.md

 The project heavily utilizes Cython to provide static type safety and increased performance for Python through C [extension modules](https://docs.python.org/3/extending/extending.html).
 The vast majority of the production Python code is actually written in Cython, however the libraries can be accessed from both pure Python and Cython.

-## What is Rust?

-[Rust](https://www.rust-lang.org/) is a multi-paradigm programming language designed for performance and safety, especially safe concurrency.
-Rust is blazingly fast (comparable to C/C++) and memory-efficient: with no runtime or garbage collector, it can power mission-critical services, run on embedded devices, and easily integrate with other languages.

-Rust’s rich type system and ownership model guarantees memory-safety and thread-safety deterministically — eliminating many classes of bugs at compile-time.

-The project utilizes Rust for performance-critical components.
-Language binding is handled through Cython, with static libraries linked at compile-time before the wheel binaries are packaged, so a user does not need to have Rust installed to run NautilusTrader.

 ## Documentation